 Getting Started

-This page is for first time visitors and for those unfamiliar with the Discount Window.
-The following information should help visitors understand the basic principles and regulations that govern the Discount Window, the application process for access to Federal Reserve credit, and the different types of credit arrangements offered by the Discount Window.
+This page is for those unfamiliar with the Discount Window.
+The following information will explain the basic principles and regulations that govern the Discount Window, the application process for access to Federal Reserve credit, and the different types of credit arrangements offered by the Discount Window.

 Information on Federal Reserve Credit & the Discount Window